codatio/codat-docs/blog/240929-new-webhook-event-types.md

 ## What's new?

 We are replacing our existing rule types with an updated set of event types.
-These event types add granularity and context to our webhooks, allow you to increase precision of your webhook messages, and provide detailed insights into the trigger events.
+They add context to our webhooks, allow you to increase precision of your webhook messages, and provide detailed insights into the trigger events.

 - Check out the full range of our [webhook event types](/using-the-api/webhooks/event-types).

-We have also adopted the [standard webhooks payload specification](https://github.com/standard-webhooks/standard-webhooks/blob/main/spec/standard-webhooks.md#payload-structure) payload specification.
+We have also adopted the [standard webhooks payload specification](https://github.com/standard-webhooks/standard-webhooks/blob/main/spec/standard-webhooks.md#payload-structure).
 As a result, here's what's changed:

 1. **Standardized top-level schema**

-  Event type schemas now conform to a default structure.
+  Event type schemas now conform to the same structure.
 It ensures the top-level properties are the same between all event types, making ingestion simpler.

   ```json title="Default schema structure"
   {